Seller of vaccine disinformation has YouTube channel removed - News Break

 The Truth About Vaccines YouTube channel was taken down this week, Ty and Charlene Bollinger said in a post Tuesday on the messaging app Telegram.
 The Bollingers' channel had about 75,000 subscribers but some of its videos had a much broader reach, including one that had over 1.5 million views and featured Robert F. Kennedy, Jr., a prominent voice in the anti-vaccine movement.

-A message that greets visitors to the channel says the account was “terminated for violating YouTube’s Community Guidelines.”
-YouTube said it terminated the account because it violated its policies barring ”COVID-19 medical misinformation," and had three strikes in a 90-day period.
-YouTube started banning anti-vaccine misinformation in October.
+A message that greets visitors to the channel says the account was "terminated for violating YouTube’s Community Guidelines.”
+It was not immediately clear why the channel was shut down now; YouTube started banning anti-vaccine misinformation in October.
+A spokesperson said the company was working on a statement.

 Still, the Bollingers operate The Truth About Cancer, another YouTube channel with more than 166,000 subscribers.
 Anyone who goes to that channel and searches “vaccines” will find videos that sow distrust and fear about vaccines or push disinformation about COVID-19.
 At least one includes debunked falsehoods about the presidential election.